Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Wound infections:

-For adults- for 1 dose 2 g, then 1 g 4-6 times a day.
+For adults- 2 g for 1 dose, then 1 g 4-6 times a day.

-For children over 3 years old- 0.05-0.075 g / kg / day, divided into 4-6 doses.
+For children over 3 years old- 0.05-0.075 g/kg/day, divided into 4-6 doses.

 Higher doses

-For adults: single - 2 g, daily - 7 g;
+For adults: one-time - 2 g, daily - 7 g;

-For children over 3 years old: daily - 0.1-0.15 g / kg.
+For children over 3 years old: daily - 0.1-0.15 g/kg.

 Side effect: